ProductShake/sole-email-tracker/README.md

 # Intro

-This package is used to track email opens and clicks on a Sole SaaS platform.
+This package is used to track sent emails Sole platform.

 # Installation